techidaily/site-instagram-video-files/source/_posts/new-2024-approved-maximizing-impact-with-instagrams-new-algorithm-insights.md

 * [**Part1: The 3 mains ranking factors**](#part1)
 * [**Part2: The other important algorithm update**](#part2)
 * [**Part3: Some notes you should know**](#part3)

+## Part 1: The 3 mains ranking factors

+Here, we feature the basic factors that contribute to influence your ranking on Instagram.

+### Interest: Instagram’s prediction about the kind of posts you would like

+Instagram has announced that the algorithm based timeline would populate your most preferred content on feed.
+Depending on your interest of content, the photos and videos on your feed would be displayed.
+A post’s timeliness and your relationship with the person sharing the post also contribute towards it.

+In case you are regularly consuming content from a specific genre, content from that genre might get ranked higher by Instagram on your feed.
+But, content with less engagement might also be ranked higher on your feed, if that is relevant to your frequently consumed content.

+Advanced photo recognition technologies used with the algorithm enables Instagram to categorize posts into different genres.
+They might move deeper to fetch more sophisticated genres.
+Even the #hashtags would prove to be apt tools for the algorithms to look into it.

 <!-- affiliate ads begin -->
 <a href="https://aligracehair.sjv.io/c/5597632/1959764/19272" target="_top" id="1959764">